servo/servo/HACKING_QUICKSTART.md

 In some cases extensive tests for the feature you're working on may already exist under tests/wpt:

 - Make a release build
-- run `./mach -r test-wpt --log-raw=/path/to/some/logfile`
+- run `./mach test-wpt --release --log-raw=/path/to/some/logfile`
 - run [`update-wpt` on it](https://github.com/servo/servo/blob/master/tests/wpt/README.md#updating-test-expectations)

 This may create a new commit with changes to expectation ini files.
 If there are lots of changes,